Grassmannian diffusion maps based dimension reduction and classification for high-dimensional data: Grassmann manifold: Definitions

 \begin{definition} A metric on the Grassmann manifold is a function $d:\mathcal{G}(k,n) \times \mathcal{G}(k,n) \to [0, \infty)$ where $[0,\infty )$ is the set of non-negative real numbers and for all $\mathcal{X}_0 = \mathrm{span}\left(\mathbf{\Psi}_0\right), \mathcal{X}_1 = \mathrm{span}\left(\mathbf{\Psi}_1\right),\mathcal{X}_2 = \mathrm{span}\left(\mathbf{\Psi}_2\right) \in \mathcal{G}(k,n)$, the following three conditions are satisfied: \begin{enumerate} \item $d(\mathcal{X}_0,\mathcal{X}_1)=0 \Leftrightarrow \mathcal{X}_0 = \mathcal{X}_1 $ (identity of indiscernibles) \item $d(\mathcal{X}_0,\mathcal{X}_1) = d(\mathcal{X}_1,\mathcal{X}_0)$ (symmetry) \item $d(\mathcal{X}_0,\mathcal{X}_1) \le d(\mathcal{X}_0,\mathcal{X}_2) + d(\mathcal{X}_2,\mathcal{X}_1)$ (triangle inequality) \end{enumerate} \end{definition}

-The formalism of a metric on the manifold can be useful in properly defining a distance.
-This can be seen, for example, by observing that the value $\sin \theta_1$ is sometimes called the max correlation distance or spectral distance \cite{ye2019}, but it is not a distance in the sense of a metric because it can be zero for a pair of distinct subspaces.
+The formalism of a metric on the manifold is useful for the definition of distance.
+It can be seen, for example, by observing that $d(\mathcal{X}_0,\mathcal{X}_1) = \sin \theta_1$, also known as max correlation distance or spectral distance \cite{ye2019}, is not a metric on the Grassmann manifold because it can be zero for a pair of distinct subspaces.
 Clearly this is undesirable.